Bowire

 gRPC

-Server Reflection, proto schema browser, all four streaming types (unary / server / client / duplex).
+Server Reflection, proto schema browser, all four streaming types (unary / server / client / duplex) over native HTTP/2 or gRPC-Web.
 Auto-generated request templates from protobuf definitions, plus HTTP transcoding for methods with google.api.http annotations.

 $ dotnet add package Kuestenlogik.Bowire.Protocol.Grpc